openvinotoolkit/openvino/docs/ops/detection/ExperimentalDetectronGenerateProposalsSingleImage_6.md

 **Category**: Object detection

 **Short description**: An operation *ExperimentalDetectronGenerateProposalsSingleImage* computes ROIs and their scores based on input data.

 **Detailed description**: Operation doing next steps:

 1. Transposes and reshape predicted bounding boxes deltas and scores to get them into the same order as the anchors;
 2. Transforms anchors into proposals and clips proposals to image;
 3. Removes predicted boxes with either height or width < *min_size*;
-4. Sorts all `(proposal, score)` pairs by score from highest to lowest, order of equal elements is undefined;
+4. Sorts all `(proposal, score)` pairs by score from highest to lowest, order of pairs with equal scores is undefined;
-5. Takes top *pre_nms_count* proposals, if ???;
+5. Takes top *pre_nms_count* proposals, if total number of proposals is less than *pre_nms_count* then operation takes all proposals;
 6. Applies non-maximum suppression with *nms_threshold*;
-7. Takes top *post_nms_count* proposals and return these top proposals and their scores, if ???.
+7. Takes top *post_nms_count* proposals and return these top proposals and their scores.
+If total number of proposals is less than *post_nms_count* then operation returns output tensors filled by zeroes.

 **Attributes**: